arijit1410/arijit1410.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "# YouToo? detection of personal recollections of sexual harassment on social media"
+title: "YouToo?
+Detection of personal recollections of sexual harassment on social media"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'The availability of large-scale online social data, coupled with computational methods can help us answer fundamental questions relat-ing to our social lives, particularly our health and well-being.
 The# MeToo trend has led to people talking about personal experiences of harassment more openly.
 This work at-tempts to aggregate such experiences of sex-ual abuse to facilitate a better understanding of social media constructs and to bring about social change.
 It has been found that disclo-sure of abuse has positive psychological im-pacts.
 Hence, we contend that such informa-tion can leveraged to create better campaigns for social change by analyzing how users react to these stories and to obtain a better insight into the consequences of sexual abuse.
 We use a three part Twitter-Specific Social Media Lan-guage Model to segregate personal recollec-tions of sexual harassment from Twitter posts.
 An extensive comparison with state-of-the-art generic and specific models along with a de-tailed error analysis explores the merit of our proposed model.'
 date: 2019-07-29
-venue: 'ACL 2019'
+venue: 'ACL'
 paperurl: 'https://www.aclweb.org/anthology/P19-1241.pdf'
 citation: 'Chowdhury, Arijit Ghosh, Ramit Sawhney, Rajiv Shah, and Debanjan Mahata. "# YouToo? detection of personal recollections of sexual harassment on social media."
 In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, pp. 2527-2537.
 2019.'
 ---